Heatwave (band): Heatwave's mainstream years 1976–1982

 During the late 1970s, the band changed.
 At first Eric Johns quit the band and Billy Jones was his replacement as guitarist.
 Then Rod Temperton quit the band.
-Although Temperton would continue writing new songs for Heatwave, he soon became better-known for his songwriting for other artists, penning award-winning songs for some of funk's biggest names, including Rufus, The Brothers Johnson and George Benson.
+Although Temperton would continue writing new songs for Heatwave until 1982, he soon became better-known for his songwriting for other artists, penning award-winning songs for some of funk's biggest names, including Rufus, The Brothers Johnson and George Benson.
 He also wrote for Herbie Hancock and Quincy Jones, but his most famous partnership remains the one forged with Michael Jackson, writing three songs for each of Jackson's first two Epic albums Off the Wall (1979) and Thriller (1982), including their title tracks.

 Despite these changes, Heatwave were about to return to the studio when Mantese attended a party at Elton John's house in London.
 He was with his girlfriend, who decided to go home early from the party, reason unknown.
 When Mantese arrived home, she was furious with him, perhaps from an incident that happened at the party and stabbed him.
 The knife hit him in the heart and for several minutes, he was clinically dead.
 When, after several months, he awoke from coma, he was blind, mute and paralysed in his entire body.
 To date, he has no memory of this tragic event.
 He decided not to press charges against his girlfriend, and moved in with her after leaving the hospital.
 Mantese was replaced by bassist Derek Bramble.
 Adding keyboardist Calvin Duke to the group, and now working with new producer Phil Ramone, Heatwave cut Hot Property, released in May 1979.

 Around this time Heatwave performed "Keep Tomorrow for Me" used over the end credits of the action comedy Escape to Athena.
 Composed by Barry Blue and written by Rod Temperton with some orchestrations by Christodoulous, the song is considered by some to be one of the group's best but never got a wide release due to the rights being locked up with Lew Grade's ITC Entertainment.
 The film performed poorly at the box office and the proposed soundtrack (with a score composed by Lalo Schifrin) was cancelled except in Japan where the song was released on the soundtrack to the film under its Japanese title "Offsides 7" and only on vinyl in that country.